Lemoncode/svelte-workshop/06-fetch-github-api/README.md

 npm run dev
 ```

-- So far so good, but this approach does not cover more complex scenarios,
-  for instance what if we just add an input to change the organization name
-  and a button to trigger the search?
-In this case we can make of the builtin Svelte lifecycle for components.
+- So far so good, but this approach does not cover more complex scenarios, for instance what if we just add an input to change the organization name and a button to trigger the search?
+In this case we can make use of the builtin Svelte lifecycle for components.

 - Let's add the input and the button: